dudeperf3ct/evidently-ai-monitoring/Readme.md

 # Evidently AI

-Evidently is an open-source Python library for data scientists and ML engineers.
+[Evidently AI](https://evidentlyai.com/) is an open-source Python library for data scientists and ML engineers.
 It helps evaluate, test and monitor the performance of ML models from validation to production.

 ## Dataset